HISTORY OF ST. JOHN'S

 In the early 2000’s a number of improvements were made to the Glen Williams building.
 In 2004, the drop ceiling in the sanctuary was removed to expose the original vaulted ceiling.
 The basement and kitchen were fully renovated, a second exterior door was added accessing a rebuilt stairwell and new property fencing was installed, all in the hope of attracting a Montessori school as a tenant.
 In 2007, a main floor washroom was installed in the Fellowship Room to support their program.

 During 2011 to 2014, St. John’s celebrated its 175th anniversary in both locations.
 In 2011, the Glen Williams sanctuary was repainted and the exterior landscaping removed and replanted.
 In 2012, the pews in Glen Williams were removed and replaced with stackable chairs.
 In 2014, the congregation completed a major renovation of the Georgetown sanctuary, “Creating Inspiring Spaces”.
 Upholstered chairs replaced the pews, new carpeting was installed and a new extended platform with ramp provides beautiful and flexible space for concerts and innovative worship services.

 On January 6, 2022, the congregation sold its Glen Williams church property to its long-term tenant The Village Montessori School.
+Our decommissioning service was November 2021.
 It was gratifying to know that the building would continue to provide a positive educational experience for the young children of Glen Williams and the local community.

 St. John's is more than bricks and windows.
 Today, a "cloud of witnesses" looks down upon us, all the men and women who worshipped and worked in and loved this church through all those years, and who then went out to make their community a better place.